Gugush284/Engineering-training/README.md

 # get
-Some scripts for testing git push from windows
+Some scripts for testing Digital-to-analog converter